Yoga For Seniors:

 The extra help provided by these tools is perfect for providing seniors with a little additional assistance.
 The practice focuses not so much on immediate perfection on results, but is a progression done in a safe and effective manner.

-Lyengar yoga brings also highlights the core of yoga, helping to not just perform physical maneuvering, but looking at the self; energy, mind, and spirit.
-As with all of the before mentioned styles, Lynegar yoga can be used to enrich and positively effect your life, daily.
+Iyengar yoga highlights the core of yoga, helping to not just perform physical maneuvering, but looking at the self; energy, mind, and spirit.
+As with all of the beforementioned styles, Iyengar yoga can be used to enrich and positively effect your life, daily.

-Some of the touted benefits of Lyengar yoga include; improving physical and psychological health, releasing emotional tension, and increasing energy levels.
+Some of the touted benefits of Iyengar yoga include; improving physical and psychological health, releasing emotional tension, and increasing energy levels.

 e.
 Yin Yoga